wilmarques/mfe-angular-elements/README.md

   - In Angular doesn't need to customize Webpack config, the chunk are already named correctly
 - Structuring the Angular Element project
   - Contact list
-    - Trying to style the list of contacts to seems bette and still don't break HTML semantics
+    - Trying to style the list of contacts to seems better and still don't break HTML semantics
     - Pico was turned on, but have to be turned off later
     - Routing had to be added, but the changed the schematics on app creation
   - Next steps